gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [Quiz]

-QTitle:: OX Quiz.
+QTitle>> OX Quiz.
 Is it correct?

 [OX]
-Q:: In C#, you cannot throw raw string or number as an exception.
+Q>> In C#, you cannot throw raw string or number as an exception.
-A:: O. Everything in C# must be inside classes.
+A>> O. Everything in C# must be inside classes.
 Exceptions are not exceptions.
 [/OX]

 [OX]
-Q:: In C#, if you use a variable without initializing it, it’s a warning.
+Q>> In C#, if you use a variable without initializing it, it’s a warning.
-A:: X. It’s a compile time error.
+A>> X. It’s a compile time error.
 [/OX]

 [OX]
-Q:: You can use `foreach` loop with only iterable objects.
+Q>> You can use `foreach` loop with only iterable objects.
 [OXA]
 O. You can use `foreach` statement with iterable objects like data structure objects like `List`, `Dictionary`, arrays, or objects that implement the `IEnumerable` interface.